telerik/maui-docs/controls/tabview/styling/content-styling.md

 * `CornerRadius` (`Thickness`)&mdash;Specifies the corner radius of the content.
 * `ContentPadding` (`Thickness`)&mdash;Specifies the padding of the inner content of the content.

+The example below shows how to style the content of the TabView.

 <snippet id='tabview-styling-contentstyle' />

-The image below shows TabView after applying `ContentStyle`:
+The example produces the following result:

 ![.NET MAUI TabView Content Style](images/styling-contentstyle.png)